cs107e/cs107e.github.io/collaboration.md

 **Asking/answering questions about the programming language, libraries, and tools**

 For example: "Does strcmp compare strings case-insensitively?
 What does the keyword static mean?
-How do I view my Mercurial history?
+How do I view my git history?
 What does this error message mean in a Valgrind report?"

 **Clarifying the requirements or specification of an assignment**